nikomatsakis/babysteps/source/_posts/2015-10-08-virtual-structs-part-4-extended-enums-and-thin-traits.markdown

 happy with (which I'll discuss later on).
 Deferring the proposal gives us time to find new solutions to those aspects.
-Often I find that when I revisit a troublesome feature after letting it sit for some time, I find that either (a) the problem I thought there was no longer bothes me or (b) the feature isn't that important anyway or (c) there is now a solution that was either previously not possible or which just never occurred to me.
+Often I find that when I revisit a troublesome feature after letting it sit for some time, I find that either (1) the problem I thought there was no longer bothers me or (2) the feature isn't that important anyway or (3) there is now a solution that was either previously not possible or which just never occurred to me.